trulyursdelv/indexed/docs/README.md

 To delete a database, use the method `delete` with your database name.

 > [!IMPORTANT]
-> This method does not undergo the criteria, which means even databases that Indexed didn't made could also be deleted.
+> This method does not undergo a criteria, which means even databases that Indexed didn't made could also be deleted.

 ```javascript
 await Indexed.delete("my-database");